oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 It executes a `try` operation (its first child); if an exception is thrown, it then executes its `catch` operation (its second child), otherwise it executes its `otherwise` operation (even if `try` returns/branches out).
 Effectively, it implements `TryFinally` with a specialized handler for when an exception is thrown.

-The bytecode for `otherwise` is emitted multiple times (once for each non-exceptional exit point of `try`), so it is specified using a `Runnable` parser that can be repeatedly invoked.
+The bytecode for `otherwise` is emitted multiple times (once for each non-exceptional exit point of `try`), so it is specified using a `Runnable` generator that can be repeatedly invoked.
-This parser must be idempotent.
+This generator must be idempotent.

 Note that `TryCatchOtherwise` has different semantics from a Java try-catch-finally block.
 Whereas a try-catch-finally always executes the `finally` operation even if the `catch` block executes, the `TryCatchOtherwise` operation executes *either* its `catch` or `otherwise` operation (not both).